1. Academic Validation

 Abstract

 Exposure to nanomaterials (NMs) is an emerging threat to human health, and the understanding of their intracellular behavior and related toxic effects is urgently needed.
-Ferroptosis is a newly discovered, iron-mediated cell death that is distinctive from Apoptosis or other cell-death pathways.
+Ferroptosis is a newly discovered, iron-mediated cell death that is distinctive from Apoptosis or Other cell-death pathways.
 No evidence currently exists for the effect of "iron free" engineered NMs on Ferroptosis.
 We showed by several approaches that (1) zinc oxide nanoparticles (ZnO NPs)-induced cell death involves ferroptosis; (2) ZnO NPs-triggered Ferroptosis is associated with elevation of Reactive Oxygen Species (ROS) and lipid peroxidation, along with depletion of glutathione (GSH) and downregulation of Glutathione Peroxidase 4 (GPx4); (3) ZnO NPs disrupt intracellular iron homeostasis by orchestrating iron uptake, storage and export; (4) p53 largely participates in ZnO NPs-induced ferroptosis; and (5) ZnO particle remnants and dissolved zinc ion both contribute to Ferroptosis.
 In conclusion, our data provide a new mechanistic rationale for Ferroptosis as a novel cell-death phenotype induced by engineered NMs.

 Figures